dchicchon/flutter-mobile-app/README.md

 I followed [this answer](https://stackoverflow.com/questions/49530673/build-flutter-app-in-release-mode-for-ios/65267640#65267640) in order to run on my device.

-If you happen to get the message  `Unable to verify developer`,
+If you happen to get the message  `Unable to verify developer`, be sure to enter your `System Preferences` > `Security & Privacy` > `General`.
+There you should be able to allow your system to trust the files in the `Flutter` SDK.

 ## Production Notes